Limsa00/globetrotter-deployed-on-heroku-netlify/README.md

 - Implementing the API based on REST architecture
 - SQL migration to build the database
 - Travel Budget Calculation using SQL through views (virtual tables)
-- Implementing REDIS for cache management and loading performance
+- Implementing REDIS for cache management and loading performance (disabled beacause of CORS problem after deployment)
 - Login feature
 - Continuous test of the API and adaptation according to front developers needs
 - Deployment of the project